Revolt N Reign — How to play Guide

 Attacking — step by step

 During your Play Phase, declare an Attack card and its target.
-Pay its IP cost (tap a Pillar).
+Pay its IP cost (spend its IP cost).

 If opponent has Defense cards: All Attack Damage must go to one Defense card.
 Excess damage is lost.
 Destroy Defense first before you can reach the UA.